+Area of need Communication and interaction Pupils with needs in this area have difficulty communicating with others.
+They may have difficulty understanding what is being said to them, have trouble expressing themselves, or do not understand or use the social rules of communication.
+Pupils who are on the autism spectrum often have needs that fall in this category.
+Cognition and learning Pupils with learning difficulties usually learn at a slower pace than their peers.
+A wide range of needs are grouped in this area, including: Specific learning difficulties, which impact or more specific aspects of learning, such as: dyslexia, dyscalculia and dyspraxia Moderate learning difficulties Severe learning difficulties Profound and multiple learning difficulties, which is where pupils are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment

-Social, emotional and mental health These needs may reflect a wide range of underlying difficulties or disorders.
-Pupils may have: Mental health difficulties such as anxiety, depression or an eating disorder Attention deficit disorder, attention deficit hyperactivity disorder or attachment disorder Suffered adverse childhood experiences These needs can manifest in many ways, for example as challenging, disruptive or disturbing behaviour, or by the pupil becoming withdrawn or isolated.
-Sensory and/or physical Pupils with these needs have a disability that hinders them from accessing the educational facilities generally provided.
-Pupils may have: A sensory impairment such as vision impairment, hearing impairment or multi-sensory impairment A physical impairment These pupils may need ongoing additional support and equipment to access all the opportunities available to their peers.
+Social, emotional and mental health

+These needs may reflect a wide range of underlying difficulties or disorders.
+Pupils may have:

+- Mental health difficulties such as anxiety, depression or an eating disorder - Attention deficit disorder, attention deficit hyperactivity disorder or attachment disorder - Suffered adverse childhood experiences

+These needs can manifest in many ways, for example as challenging or disruptive behaviour, or by the pupil becoming withdrawn or isolated.

+Sensory and/or physical

+Pupils with these needs have a disability that hinders them from accessing the educational facilities generally provided.

+Pupils may have:

+- A sensory impairment such as vision impairment, hearing impairment or multi-sensory impairment - A physical impairment

+These pupils may need ongoing additional support and equipment to access all the opportunities available to their peers.